open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ## Normalization Types

-To be able to sign a component version, the content of described artifacts must be incorporated.
-Therefore, a digest for the artifact content is calculated.
+To be able to sign a component version, the content of the described artifacts must be incorporated and a digest for the artifact content needs to be calculated.

 By default, this digest is calculated based on the blob provided by the access specification of an artifact.
 There might be technology specific ways to uniquely identify the content for specific artifact types.

-Together with the digest and its algorithm, an artifact normalization algorithm is specified in the component descriptor
+Together with the digest and its algorithm, an artifact normalization algorithm is specified in the component descriptor.

-This is done in the same way for the component descriptor.
-It contains signature relevant information and volatile information (e.g. the access specification).
-Therefore, there is a normalization for component descriptors
+It contains signature
+relevant information and volatile information (e.g. the access specification).
+Therefore, there is a normalization for component descriptors.

 Normalization algorithm types may be versioned and SHOULD match the following regexp